About our School

 Somerled was the King of the Isles, he drove the Vikings out of Scotland.
 Children in Somerled dress in green.

 Each Clan has a leader, and a deputy.
-The 2017 leaders are as follows: Duncan - Ben & Hannah, Burns - Emmerson & Kayla-May, Bruce - Stevie-Lee and Camren, Somerled - Dylan & Patience.
+The 2019 leaders are as follows: Duncan - Anaikah & Paige, Burns - Kieran & Alexis, Bruce - Hunter & Kaden, Somerled - Lamoni & Sev.